-The Montenegrin CBI program was opened in 2019 and will run to the end of 2021.
-It also has a cap at 2,000 applications, so if you’re interested, you better hurry up.
+The Montenegro Citizenship by Investment program was opened in 2019 and will run to the end of 2021.
+It also has a cap of 2,000 applications, so if you’re interested, you better hurry up.

 Still unsure?
-In this article, we will break Montenegro’s CBI program down and discuss its nuances, so you can make an informed decision.
+In this article, we will break Montenegro citizenship by investment program down and discuss its nuances, so you can make an informed decision.

 Citizenship by Investment: The Basics

-Before we get to the nitty gritty of Montenegro’s CBI program, we want to get you up to speed with what a CBI program is exactly.
+Before we get to the nitty-gritty of the Montenegro Citizenship by Investment program, we want to get you up to speed with what a CBI program is exactly.
 If you’re already in the know, feel free to scroll down.

-A citizenship by investment program is an instrument that a national government of any country in the world can utilize to raise capital and help their economy develop.
+The Citizenship by Investment program is an instrument that a national government of any country in the world can utilize to raise capital and help their economy develop.